Keyline design: Applications

 David Holmgren, one of the founders of permaculture, used Yeoman's Keyline design extensively in the formulation of his principles of permaculture and the design of sustainable human settlements and organic farms.

 Darren J. Doherty has extensive global experience in Keyline design, development, management, and education.
 He uses Keyline as the basis for his Regrarians framework, which he considers a revision and synthesis of Keyline design, permaculture, holistic management, and several other innovative, human ecological frameworks into a coherent process-based system of design and management of regenerative economies.

 A topographical example of Keyline design is available at (37.159154°S 144.252248°E).

 Keyline design also includes principles of rapidly enhancing soil fertility.
 They are explored in Priority One by P. A. Yeomans' son, Allan.
 Yeomans and his sons were also instrumental in the design and production of special plows and other equipment for Keyline cultivation.

+Further Development: Seepage Line System

+An important evolution of classical Keyline Design has been introduced by German agronomist Dr. Philipp Gerhardt (b.
+1983).
+Based on field experience, Gerhardt observed that traditional keylines often fail to manage increasingly frequent heavy rainfall and can interfere with modern farm operations.
+In response, he developed the Seepage Line System, a flexible, iterative approach that replaces fixed keylines with custom-shaped contour ditches, tailored to site-specific topography.

+These individually designed lines enhance water infiltration, reduce erosion, and allow for overflow management during extreme weather.
+The system also integrates well with agroforestry and parallel tillage, helping maintain operational efficiency.

+German federal agencies have recognized this adaptation as a valuable tool for climate-resilient land use.
+It is promoted for its ability to improve soil moisture retention, limit erosion, and buffer the effects of droughts and heavy rains.

+The system has been applied by farms such as Schreiber GbR in northern Germany and is being explored in other regions.
+Research and field trials in Lower Saxony and Hesse confirm its effectiveness in reducing surface runoff and supporting water-retentive agroforestry systems.

+Documented benefits include improved integration of tree crops, enhanced water retention, and more stable yields under climate stress.